bKolisnik/STA2453_Project2/README.md

 Audience: General Ontario Population

+## Analytical Pipeline: Data Access, Ingestion, and Presentation
+With the exception of one geojson file which has been inlcuded in the repo, the most recent versions of all required data sets are downloaded at server startup.
+The data sets are sourced from the provincial government of Ontario and the federal government of Canada respectively and downloaded as CSVs.
+Following the downloads, the data is cleaned and preprocessed.
+Much of the preprocessing includes filtering for relevant dates and joinging different data sets.
+Statistics and metrics are calulcated using the cleaned datasets.
+The data is stored in globally scoped Pandas dataframes which are accssible to the Dash application.
+The visualizations of the dashboard use these dataframes for their source data.

+## Installation Instructions
 After pulling the repo to run the dashboard please complete the following steps.

 1. Install the required packages using